-Like most other Caribbean islands, visitors to St. Lucia are required to show proof of a negative PCR test taken within seven days and complete a travel registration form.
-They must also have confirmed reservations at a COVID-certified accommodation, a list of which is available online.
+Like most other Caribbean islands, visitors to St. Lucia are required to show proof of a negative PCR test taken within five days and complete a travel registration form.
+They must also have confirmed reservations at a COVID-certified accommodation, and be transferred there by certified taxi upon arrival.
 Health screenings will be carried out at the airport.
-Those without symptoms must take a taxi to their lodging and are required to remain on the hotel or resort grounds during their stay with the exception of water-based activities arranged by the hotel.

 St. Vincent and the Grenadines

 US citizens can enter the Bahamas as long as they’ve submitted a Travel Health Visa Application online.
-The application requires a negative PCR COVID-19 test taken no more than seven days before arrival and mandatory COVID-19 insurance.
+The application requires a negative PCR COVID-19 test taken no more than five days before arrival and mandatory COVID-19 insurance.
 Applications take approximately 72 hours to process, and you must submit the final confirmation document upon arrival in the Bahamas.
-Tourists are also asked to download the HubbCat Monitoring Platform app to their phone, which will allow the government to conduct contact tracing.
-Since November 1, a negative PCR test has been sufficient to skip quarantine, though a rapid antigen test is also required upon arrival and another one four days later.
+If you’re planning to stay longer than five days, you must take a rapid antigen test on the fifth day.

-Since the US is considered a high-risk country by the government of Barbados, US citizens must present proof of a negative COVID-19 test taken within 72 hours of arrival and fill out an immigration and customs form online 24 hours before traveling to Barbado.
+US citizens must present proof of a negative COVID-19 test taken within 72 hours of arrival and fill out an immigration and customs form online 24 hours before traveling to Barbado.
 Incoming passengers will also undergo health screenings at the airport.
-All travelers will be asked to self-isolate at their pre-approved hotel, resort, or villa, and then get retested four to five days after the first negative test.
+All travelers will be asked to self-isolate at their pre-approved hotel, resort, or villa, and then get retested five days after the first negative test.
 If that test is negative they will be allowed to move freely about the island.

-Visitors to Puerto Rico should present the results of a negative COVID-19 test taken within 72 hours of arrival.
-If you’re still awaiting results, you should quarantine for 14 days.
-Those arriving without a test will be required to quarantine for 14 days.
+Visitors to Puerto Rico should present the results of a negative COVID-19 test taken within 72 hours of arrival, though US travelers are not required to provide a negative test upon reentry to the US.
 An online travel declaration form is also required before entry.
 Note that Puerto Rico currently has a curfew in place from midnight to 5:00 AM daily.

 Turks and Caicos